mmuller88/mmblog/content/arcbot-eng/index.md

 ## Ninox.com

 [Ninox.com](https://ninox.com) is a cloud-based low-code platform for building software solutions for small and medium-sized companies.
 Ninox was founded in 2013 in Germany by [Frank Böhmer](https://www.linkedin.com/in/frank-boehmer/).
-In 2023, Ninox had more than 6,000 customers.
 Here are some ways Ninox can support businesses:

 Business process automation: With Ninox, companies can automate their daily tasks and processes to increase efficiency.